gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-drawing-multiple-things.md

 {{{example url="../webgl-multiple-objects-list.html" }}}

 There are a few basic optimizations.
-If the program we're about the draw with is the same as the previous program we drew with then there's no need to call `gl.useProgram`.
+If the program we're about to draw with is the same as the previous program we drew with then there's no need to call `gl.useProgram`.
 Similarly if we're drawing with the same shape/geometry/vertices we previously drew with there's no need to set those up again.